‘A name represents identity, a deep feeling, and holds tremendous significance to its owner.’ Rachel Ingber

-The fee covers my travel within a 30 mile radius of Haywards Heath, but for any greater distance, I will need to make a charge for the additional travel time involved.
+The fee covers my travel within a 30 mile radius of Haywards Heath; for any greater distance, I may need to make a charge for the additional travel time involved.

 I would love to help start creating something really special for you.